86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

 ### Sound

 * There are regular and PnP variants of the **Sound Blaster 16** and **AWE32** cards.
-You should stick to the regular variants with manual settings, unless you feel like messing with ISA Plug and ~~Pray~~ Play.
+When migrating an existing machine, sticking to the regular variants with manual settings is recommended.
-* The **MIDI out device** option is sound card independent; it's located right below the sound card selection box.
+* The **MIDI out device** option is sound card independent; it's located right below the sound card selection boxes.
 86Box also supports MIDI input.
 * The **OPL emulator** option is named **FM synth driver**, with a selection of NukedOPL for accuracy or YMFM for performance.
 * The **LPT device** option is in the **Ports (COM & LPT)** page, as 86Box supports more devices (such as printers) connected to up to 4 parallel ports.